shubhamguptak/CsharpCodingGuidelines/README.md

 ## Namespace conventions
 1. Use the prefix of the namespace with a company name to prevent conflicts.
-2. Use PascalCase and separate namespace components with a period - i.e., `NextWave.SubCore`.
+2. Use PascalCase and separate namespace components with a period - i.e., `Threye.Simulator`.
 3. Prefer using plural namespace and don't use generic type names such as `Element`, `Node`, `Log`, and `Message`.
 4. Do not use the same name as types in namespaces within a single application model.